dangoldin/blog.dangoldin.com/_posts/2018-10-13-equity-in-the-gig-economy.md

 ---
 layout: post
-title: "Equty in the gig economy"
+title: "Equity in the gig economy"
 description: "Both Uber and AirBnB asked to give their gig workers equity.
 It's a long awaited move and sets a strong foundation for the gig economy."
 keywords: "gig economy, airbnb, uber, equity"
 image_url: